docker-library/docs/mysql/content.md

 ### `MYSQL_USER`, `MYSQL_PASSWORD`

-These optional environment variables are used in conjunction to set both a MySQL user and password, which will subsequently be granted all permissions for the database.
+These optional environment variables are used in conjunction to set both a MySQL user and password, which will subsequently be granted all permissions for the database specified by the optional `MYSQL_DATABASE` variable.
 Note that if you only have one of these two environment variables, then neither will actually do anything - these two are meant to be used in conjunction with one another.

 ### `MYSQL_DATABASE`

 This optional environment variable denotes the name of a database to create.
-If a user/password was supplied (via the `MYSQL_USER` and `MYSQL_PASSWORD` environment variables) then that user account will be granted (`GRANT ALL`) with the access to this database.
+If a user/password was supplied (via the `MYSQL_USER` and `MYSQL_PASSWORD` environment variables) then that user account will be granted (`GRANT ALL`) access to this database.